TheTonsOfCode/lang-tag-cli/docs/react-i18n-example.md

 // To detect user language

-i18n
-  .use(HttpApi) // Use backend to load translations from files or an API .use(LanguageDetector) // Detect user language in the browser .use(initReactI18next) // Passes i18n instance to react-i18next .init({
+i18n.use(HttpApi) // Use backend to load translations from files or an API
+    .use(LanguageDetector) // Detect user language in the browser .use(initReactI18next) // Passes i18n instance to react-i18next
+    .init({
         fallbackLng: 'en', // Default language if detected language is not available
         debug: process.env.NODE_ENV === 'development', // Enable debug output in development

         // Define all namespaces used in your project that i18next should be aware of.
         // These should correspond to the namespaces you use in your lang-tag `i18n` calls.
-    ns: ['common', 'auth', 'dashboard', 'products', 'profile', 'userDetails'],
+        ns: [
+            'common',
+            'auth',
+            'dashboard',
+            'products',
+            'profile',
+            'userDetails',
+        ],
         defaultNS: 'common', // Default namespace if not specified in useTranslation or t calls

         backend: {
             // Path to load translation files from.
             // {{lng}} will be replaced with the language code (e.g., 'en')
             // {{ns}} will be replaced with the namespace (e.g., 'auth')
             // This MUST match lang-tag's outputDir structure (e.g., public/locales/en/auth.json)
             loadPath: '/locales/{{lng}}/{{ns}}.json',
         },

         interpolation: {
             escapeValue: false, // React already protects against XSS },

         // It's good practice to set saveMissing to true during development
         // to automatically send missing keys to your backend or handler.
         // saveMissing: true, // process.env.NODE_ENV === 'development',
         // missingKeyHandler: (lng, ns, key, fallbackValue) => { /* ... report missing key ... */ }
     });

 export default i18n;
 ```